Faculty and Staff Bios

 Doyle will be having a solo show of painting and sculpture at One River School approaching in September of 2019.
 Her work explores the psychology of everyday spaces.
 Doyle currently lives and works in Brooklyn, NY.

-Catherine Haggarty is an artist and curator based in Brooklyn, New York. b.
+Catherine Haggarty is an artist, curator & writer based in Brooklyn, New York. b.
 1984 received her M.F.A from Mason Gross, Rutgers University in 2011.
 From 2016-2019 she was a co-director of Ortega y Gasset in Brooklyn - & curated two exhibitions along with collaborating & assisting on a dozen more.
 Additional curatorial projects include Crush Curatorial, Proto Gallery, One River School of Art and Design and Curating Contemporary.
 Haggarty is also a contributing writer for the Curator and Art Savvy.

 Haggarty's paintings & curatorial work has been reviewed & featured in Hyperallergic, Two Coats of Paint, Brooklyn Magazine, The New York Times, Maake Magazine, The Black and White Project, Art Maze Magazine, Sound and Vision Podcast and Young Space.
 Selected Exhibitions include: LeftField Slo, Hashimoto Contemporary (CA), The Provincial (MI), CGK Gallery (Copenhagen), Next to Nothing (N2N-NYC), Art on Paper Fair (Armory Week), Paper Paris (France), Geoffrey Young Gallery (MA), Design Sublime (Miami, FLA).

 Additional teaching experience includes Rutgers University, Abrons Art Center, Princeton Day School, Philadelphia Mural Arts and One River School of Art and Design.
 She has been a guest critic at Penn State, SVA, Nars Foundation, Residency Unlimited, The Wassaic Project, Abrons Center for the Arts and Trestle Projects.